oottppxx/enigma2/plugins/README.md

 * Balancer is a server switcher for Vaders (and resellers).

-* McDonnells is a match center events lister/zapper for Vaders (and resellers).
+* McDonnells is a match center events lister/zapper for Vaders (and resellers), and also an events lister/zapper for Smooth Streams.

 * PyShell is a plugin for developers/coders - it provides a very simple Python shell with access to the Enigma2 runtime environment, so small (or not so small)